What is (are?) the Macaulay Springboards? What’s going on here?

 No, certainly not!
 We do want all springboard projects to have some kind of lasting public face.
 But it’s up to you (all of us) to decide what kind of face that might be.
 The web is one way to be public.
 But not the only way!

 Absolutely!
 Help is why we do this together.
-You’ll have the help of your professor, you’ll have the help of your cadre of classmates, and you’ll have the help of the inimitable cadre of Macaulay Senior ITFs.
+You’ll have the help of your professor, you’ll have the help of your cadre of classmates, and you’ll have the help of the Macaulay TLC.

 A lot of that will be for you to answer at the end of the year!
 But at the very least, you’ll get help and assistance with your Macaulay capstone requirement.
-You’ll get a better, more comprehensive and successful thesis or project of whatever kind your major requires.
-You’ll get an established credential, a portfolio (I didn’t say “eportfolio”!) of your thinking, learning and accomplishments that you can show to all kinds of outside audiences who might never see a traditional thesis or project.
-You’ll get to help shape the future of higher education (and be an informed student of your own educational process–with all its ups and downs).
-You’ll get to work with a community of scholars at Macaulay and globally.
+You’ll get special recognition in the commencement program, a portfolio of your thinking, learning and accomplishments that you can show to all kinds of outside audiences who might never see a traditional thesis or project.
+You’ll get to work with a community of scholars at Macaulay.

 Just speak to your Macaulay advisor!
-The course is MHC 355, and you will need to file an epermit.
+The course is MHC 400 (fall) and 401 (spring), and you will need to file an epermit.
 Remember that this is a year-long course, and you need to register for it in the Fall and the Spring.
-If you have more questions, email Lisa Brundage, firstname.lastname@example.org.
+If you have more questions, email Lisa Brundage, email@example.com.